 Holism.
 Practitioners believe in the concept of holism, where body, mind and spirit are involved and integrated.
 For some practitioners, like in The Netherlands, this idea is often extended to the belief in past lives and sometimes also to future lives, whereas in Britain, this was not always the case.

 Connection with transcendent reality.
 Practitioners believe that one has to undergo the process of initiation, by which the ability of “giving Reiki” is activated, before one can practice Reiki oneself.
 They also believe in the effect of a so-called Master initiation through which one is acknowledged being a Master oneself and acquires the ability to perform the initiation ritual for others.

 Non-living objects.
-It is believed that both non-living objects and plants and animals, like one’s own processes (unemployment, relation problems, and the like) or situations in the world (environmental issues, wars, international conflicts etc.), can be treated.
+It is believed that both living objects (human beings, plants, animals) and non-living objects, like one’s own processes (unemployment, relation problems, and the like) or situations in the world (environmental issues, wars, international conflicts etc.), can be treated.

 The doctrines and beliefs are reflected in Reiki’s rituals and practices.
 Contemporary Western Reiki (including Reiki in the U.S. and U.K.) is best known for its (energetic) healing technique where the next rituals and practices are visible.